jan25/draw43/assets/notes.md

 - Select bazier curve object on right panel
 - Right click on curve object and Convert > Grease Pencil
 - Select Grease Pencil and File > Export > Grease Pencil as SVG

+## TODO

+- Show % complete on zoom
+- Add restart drawing option during/on finish
+- make right i more accurate and the left nostril
+- github pages deployment
+- Make interaction simple.
+Loop: zoom out -> zoom in -> stop -> zoom out -> resume. zoom out on finish and disable controls.
+Space for desktop and Tap for mobile.
+- Offline support